pg-aws/cybercon2023-devsecops-workshop/README.md

   ```
   WebACLId: "arn:aws:wafv2:us-east-1:${AWS::AccountId}:global/webacl/waf-security-automation/abcdef-1234-5678-abcd-efghijkixxx"
   ```
-7. Switch back to **ap-southeast-2** region and navigate to you CodeCommit Repository in AWS console
+7. Switch back to **ap-southeast-2** region and navigate to your CodeCommit Repository in AWS console
 8. Select the **sample-template.yaml** file then click 'Edit'
 9. Override the original content with the **s3-fixed.yaml** file you just updated and click "Commit changes"
 10. Wait for CodePipeline to complete.
+This will take around 8 minutes.
-11. Once completed, navigate to the S3 bucket created by the CodePipeline, upload the "**index.html**" file you just downloaded to the bucket
+11. Once completed, navigate to the S3 bucket created by the CodePipeline, upload the "**index.html**" file you just downloaded to the S3 bucket
 12. Go to CloudFront, click on the Distribution created by CodePipeline, you should be able to access the webpage using the Distribution domain name
 <img alt="image" src="https://user-images.githubusercontent.com/126644393/225596138-c4335c84-68c3-4e41-af20-b1a0053441f5.png">

 ### Scenario 3
 1. Download the files from the "scenario-3" folder
-2. Navigate to you CodeCommit Repository in AWS console
+2. Navigate to your CodeCommit Repository in AWS console
 3. Select the **sample-template.yaml** file then click 'Edit'
 4. Override the original content with the **dynamodb-fixed.yaml** file you just downloaded and click "Commit changes"
 5. Wait for CodePipeline to complete.
+This will take around 8 minutes.
-6. Once completed, navigate to the DynamoDB console and validate the database created by CodePipeline
+6. Once completed, navigate to the DynamoDB console and validate the database table created by CodePipeline